Loosen Up: NFL to allow some flair in celebrations

+CHICAGO (AP) — The NFL wants to bring back a little bit of Broadway back to an end zone near you next season.

-CHICAGO (AP) — The NFL wants to put some flair back into celebrations, allowing players to use the football as a prop,celebrate as a group and roll around on the ground again if they choose.
+After years of limiting how —and how much — players could celebrate following touchdowns, the league decided to loosen up its rules, allowing players to again use the football as a prop,celebrate as a group and roll around or flap their arms like snow angels on the ground again if they choose.

 Most Read Stories